TyberiusPrime/KeyToKey/README.md

 usually needs more flash than the micros it's targeting offer.

-The trait object oriented approach chosen here allows composition of arbitrarily complex keyboard layouts - and 'unit' testing them without hardware.
+The trait object oriented approach chosen here allows composition of arbitrarily complex keyboard layouts - and unit testing them without hardware.

 To get started, maybe check out the [reference firmware](https://github.com/TyberiusPrime/stm32f103_k2k).

 KeyToKey operates on key codes that are u32 representing unicode key points.
-The USB keycodes are nested in the first 'private area' of the unicode code set, and the rest of the private area is free to be used by the keyboard implementor.
+(The USB keycodes are nested in the first 'private area' of the unicode code set, and the rest of the private area is free to be used by the keyboard implementor.)

 A basic keyboard uses two handlers - a handlers::UnicodeKeyboard, which sends the OS-specific magic 'enter-an-arbitrary-unicode-keypoint' for any key code outside